 For most people, going to the bathroom is a normal and everyday occurrence.
 But for people with ALS, also known as Lou Gehrig’s Disease, going to the bathroom can be a difficult and challenging task.

-See also Last Photo Of Betty White Alive
+See also Photo Of Abraham Lincoln

 People with ALS often have trouble speaking, swallowing, and moving.
 This means that they may need help going to the bathroom.
 Family members or caregivers can help by assisting the person with ALS in getting to the bathroom, helping them to undress, and providing assistance as needed.